teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 If bash-completion is not installed on Linux, please install the `bash-completion` package via your distribution's package manager.

-Load the kubectl completion code for bash into the current shell
+- Load the kubectl completion code for bash into the current shell:

 ```bash
 $ source <(helm completion bash)
 ```

-Write bash completion code to a file and source if from `~/.bash_profile`:
+- Write bash completion code to a file and source if from `~/.bash_profile`:

 ```bash
 $ echo "source <(helm completion bash)" >> ~/.bash_profile
 $ source ~/.bash_profile
 ```

-## <a name="helm_windows"></a>Windows
+## <a name="helm_windows"></a>Installing / Uninstalling helm on Windows

 Requirement: **Open `git-bash` with `Run as Administrator`**.

-### Install

-- Latest version:

-	If you are using [Chocolatey](https://chocolatey.org/) package manager, you can install latest `helm` version with `chocolatey`.

-	Run the installation command:
+### Installing helm on Windows:

+- Install the latest version with [Chocolatey](https://chocolatey.org/):

 	```bash
 	$ choco install -y kubernetes-helm
 	```

-- Specific version:
+- Install a specific version, for example, version 2.11.0:

 	+ Please check version you need in [Chocolatey Packages](https://chocolatey.org/packages/kubernetes-cli), then type: